stefanofa/awesome/TOPICS.md

 *   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Open-source search and retrieval database for AI applications.

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

-## vector-database

-*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Open-source search and retrieval database for AI applications.

-*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## github-actions